KacperKlimas10/KacperKlimas10/README.md

 ## 🚀 About Me
 - 🎓 4th-year Computer Science student with strong interest in **DevOps**, **Cloud**, and **Enterprise Programming Architectures**
 - 🛠️ Experience in **enterprise deployments** and **container orchestration**
-- 💼 Entrepreneur in tech & product development
 - 🌱 Currently mastering **Cloud**, **Kubernetes**, **Terraform**, **CI/CD Automation**, and **Linux**

 ---